rhaynes123/SwiftPracticalDataStructuresAlgorithimsPatternsAndMore/src/Concepts/Algorithims/BubbleSort/README.md

 # Bubble Sort in Swift
 # The WHY
 Bubble sorting is one of the common and simpliest sorting algorithims in programming.
 There are a number of comparable sortive algorithims and they often because more complicated but their complexity often comes along with speed improvements.
+Here's [one](https://github.com/kodecocodes/swift-algorithm-club/tree/master/Bubble%20Sort) of many articles around the performance of Bubblesort with more detailed examples.
 That being said sorting is critical to many searching algorithims for example a binary search won't work without sorting so for this example we are going to combine a bubble sort and a binary search.
 # The WHAT
 After even more thought I was finally able to think of a use case where a system would need to sort and entire collection and then return the position of a value instead of looking for that value itself ... a RANKING SYSTEM!